Katie Taylor set for showdown with Amanda Serrano in May

 Katie Taylor celebrates after winning the WBO World Super-Lightweight Championship in Manchester last November.
 Photo: Gary Carr/Inpho

-Katie Taylor will put her status as undisputed lightweight champion on the line when she takes on the vaunted Amanda Serrano on May 2nd at the Manchester Arena.
+Katie Taylor will put her status as undisputed lightweight champion on the line when she takes on the decorated Amanda Serrano in a much-anticipated bout at the Manchester Arena on May 2nd.

-The Irish fighter will return to the 135lb division and put her WBC, WBA, IBF and WBO crowns on the line against Serrano, who has won world titles in seven weight categories.
+The Irish fighter will return to 135lbs to defend her WBC, WBA, IBF and WBO crowns against Serrano, a New York-based Puerto Rican who has won world titles in seven weight categories.

+Taylor became a two-division world champion last November when she earned a unanimous decision win over Christina Linardatou for the WBO light-welterweight title, which extended her unbeaten professional record to 15-0 (6KOs).

+Last June, Taylor claimed a razor-thin points win over Delfine Persoon to become the unquestioned ruler at lightweight, but a contest against Serrano represents arguably the toughest test of her career.

-“It’s a fight that seems to have been talked about for years so I’m just glad it’s finally on,” Taylor said of a fight that will be on the same bill as Dillian Whyte’s heavyweight clash against Alexander Povetkin.
+“It’s a fight that seems to have been talked about for years so I’m just glad it’s finally on,” Taylor said of a clash that will be on the same bill as Dillian Whyte’s heavyweight bout against Alexander Povetkin.

-Taylor added: “It’s a massive fight and one that I have been looking forward to for a long, long time,” Taylor added.
+“It’s a massive fight and one that I have been looking forward to for a long, long time.

 “I’ve been working hard in training camp in the US since the start of the year so it’s great have a date to focus on now and I can’t wait for May 2nd.”

-Taylor became the unquestioned ruler at lightweight with a narrow points win over Delfine Persoon last June and took her professional record to 15-0 when stepping up to light-welterweight to claim the WBO title from Christina Linardatou last November.

-Serrano (38-1-1, 28KOs) is arguably the toughest test of Taylor’s career, though, with the Puerto Rican winning world titles at super-flyweight, bantamweight, super-bantamweight, featherweight, super-featherweight, lightweight and light-welterweight.
+Serrano (38-1-1, 28KOs) has claimed world titles at super-flyweight, bantamweight, super-bantamweight, featherweight, super-featherweight, lightweight and light-welterweight and boasts a 24-fight winning streak.

 “I’m not going to talk down to Katie, as I know she won’t to me, so I’ll leave it at this: one thing that’s for sure is that we’ll both leave it all in the ring.”